tjmahr/dissertation/docs/15-aim1-notebook.md

 To test the role of receptive vocabulary, I also fit analogous models using growth scale value scores from the PPVT-4, a receptive vocabulary test.
-I first adjusted these scores in a regression model to control for--that is, partial out the effects of---age and predicted accuracy on the phonological discrimination task.
+I first adjusted these scores in a regression model to control for--that is, to partial out the effects of---age and predicted accuracy on the phonological discrimination task.
 There was not a significant smooth effect for receptive vocabulary, EDF = 1.00, *p*&nbsp;= .717, or a significant interaction smooth between time and